|www.easygofarm.net All rights reserved.

 of any wave or crimp.
 The crimp is what makes the fiber elastic and gives it "memory" - that

-is, when stretched it returns to its original length.
+is, when stretched, then released, it returns to its original length.

 Suri fibers have a unilateral cortex, fewer and much flatter scales, and less medullation,

-making them smoother to the touch and more lustrous, but a little harder to spin.
+making them smoother to the touch and more lustrous, but a little more slippery to spin.